A complete multipartite basis for the chromatic symmetric function: Further Research

 \section{Further Research}

 The results presented here demonstrate both how natural and how important the $r$-basis is in the context of symmetric functions.
-There is still much to be explored in regards to the relationships between the $r$-basis and other fundamental bases, and whether these relationships might give rise to further combinatorial descriptions.
+There is still much to be explored in regards to the relationships between the $r$-basis and other fundamental bases, and whether these relationships might give rise to further combinatorial descriptions, such as in Theorem \ref{thm:necklace}.
+It is also worth considering the $r$-basis in relation to the linear forest and star forest bases considered in \cite{ali}, which are closely related to ribbon Schur functions.

-In particular, the $r$-basis seems very powerful as a tool to consider the chromatic and Tutte symmetric functions, as is evidenced by Theorem \ref{thm:sweet}.
-This theorem can likely be extended to the vertex-weighted versions of these functions introduced in \cite{delcon} and \cite{cstutte} respectively; such a generalized theorem may be related to similar results on the chromatic and Tutte polynomials.
+The $r$-basis seems particularly powerful as a tool to consider the chromatic and Tutte symmetric functions, as evidenced by Theorem \ref{thm:sweet}.
+This theorem can likely be extended to the vertex-weighted versions of these functions introduced in \cite{delcon} and \cite{cstutte} respectively; such a generalized theorem may be related to similar results on the chromatic and Tutte polynomials that may or may not have been discovered yet.

+Theorem \ref{thm:sweet} may also be useful in tackling two of the main open problems of the chromatic symmetric function: the Stanley-Stembridge conjecture and the Tree Isomorphism conjecture.
+With regards to the former, combining Theorem \ref{thm:sweet} with the reciprocity relations \eqref{eq:eprec} and \eqref{eq:perec} of Theorem \ref{thm:recip} gives a new approach for computing the $e$-basis coefficients of $X_G$ and $XB_G$ that may be more approachable than others.
+With regards to the latter, Theorem \ref{thm:sweet} gives new information that is encoded by $X_G$ and $XB_G$ about $\Pi(G)$, and especially about maximal stable partitions of $G$; this additional information may be useful for determining whether these functions distinguish nonisomorphic trees.

+It would also be interesting to consider the relationship between the $r$-basis and the $U$-polynomial of Noble and Welsh \cite{noble}, a vertex-weighted graph polynomial in variables $x_1, x_2, \dots$, that is equivalent to the Tutte symmetric function.
+There are already natural relationships between symmetric function bases and the $U$-polynomial (for example, the variable $x_i$ in the $U$-polynomial corresponds to $p_i/t$ in the Tutte symmetric function), and some of the best results towards the Tree Isomorphism Conjecture have been discovered using the $U$-polynomial \cite{trees, trees2}.
+Thus, finding a natural interpretation of how the $r$-basis manifests in the $U$-polynomial would be interesting.

 \begin{section}{Acknowledgments}